yuan228410/dell-5559/README.md

 # Dell Inspiron 5559

-This repo for the 15" Dell Inspiron 5559 i5-6200U.
+This repo is for the 15" Dell Inspiron 5559 i5-6200U.
 It should work for the 17" model.

 # Supported Versions

 `config.plist` has a seperate version for Sierra/High Sierra and Mojave.

+# What works (and what doesn't)

+* Microphone (webcam/mic commbo, but no webcam)
+* Bluetooth (Intel card still present, so no wifi)
+* Display brightness
+* IGPU
+* Sleep
+* Touchscreen (Completely independent of the OS. macOS does not natively support multi-touch)
+* Touchpad/Trackpad with all gestures
+* Speakers
+* USB 3 and 2

 # How to use

 The best way to use this EFI config is visit the [releases page](https://github.com/cbabb/dell-5559/releases).
 Create an empty `EFI` folder on the mounted EFI partition of the macOS disk.
 Drag both the `BOOT` and `CLOVER` folders into it.
 There are no serials present.
 You will need to generate it with Clover config.

+# TO DO

+Fix backlight buttons, replace intel wifi card, and enable webcam.